 This guide has only covered some of the medical conditions that can affect your ability to drive safety.

-For a full list, your first port of call should be the government guide on health conditions and driving.
+For a full list, check out the government guide on health conditions and driving.

-And if you’re not sure whether a condition will affect your driving then you should always seek professional medical guidance.
+And if you’re not sure whether a condition will affect your driving then you should always seek professional medical advice.